 I’d had the same travel nerves at this start of this year as I was flying to Brazil where I spent 3 months in South America and it took me a good 5 days or so to really settle back into the travelling lifestyle.

 Luckily, this time it literally took me 24 hours, when i arrived in Turkey I was pretty tired from getting up early that morning and it was a hard goodbye as I knew I’d be away for 1-2 years and I stayed anxious the whole day and night but thankfully those feelings soon subsided and I was back in travel mode, feeling happy and independent, enjoying seeing new things and ready to take on all these new places.

-From my trips in the last few years along with moving to Australia for 2 years, i’ve found that the longer i have between trips then the more nervous i get which i guess makes sense as you’re out of the travelling routine.
-And don’t get me wrong, even when i’m on the road i still get nerves while on the way to the airport or at arriving at the bus station but not as intense as at the start of the trip.
+From my trips in the last few years along with moving to Australia for 2 years, I’ve found that the longer I have between trips then the more nervous I get which i guess makes sense as I’m out of the travelling routine.
+And don’t get me wrong, even when i’m on the road I still get nerves while on the way to the airport or at arriving at the bus station but not as intense as at the start of the trip.

 I think that when you’re leaving for a trip to somewhere you haven’t been before you’re always going to get these nerves!

 I also think that travelling solo definitely enhances these nerves, at least when you travel with someone or have someone to meet at your destination you feel like if something goes wrong you have someone to help out and someone in the same position.

 Ultimately although these pre travel nerves are going to keep happening I guess we can look at them as a positive- although I was ready to leave home and explore the world again it makes me appreciate that I have a home and people at home that I will miss.